kylehovey/firewatch-obsidian/firewatches/Pine Mountain.md

 ---
-location: [39.36694444444444, -123.02027777777778]
+location: [34.223333333333336, -117.90194444444445]
-tag: firewatch-rental
+tags: [destroyed]
 ---

+# Overview

-[Pine Mountain](http://www.peakbagging.com/CALookoutPhotos/PineMtn.html) sits at 3793', is located in [[Lake County]] and was constructed in 1960.
-It is located in the Mendocino national forest.
-It can be found on the Potter Valley USGS topo map.
-It is [a rental](http://www.recreation.gov/camping/Pine_Mountain_Lookout/r/campgroundDetails.do?contractCode=NRSO&parkId=75494&topTabIndex=Search).
+Pine Mountain (LO site) sits at 4539', is located in [[Los Angeles County]] and was constructed in 1995.
+It is located in the Angeles national forest.
+It can be found on the Azusa USGS topo map.